 Type the text you want to display at the bottom of the command.

-You can also add tokens that are linked to other commands, variable, or text.
+You can also add tokens that are linked to other commands, variables, or text.

-Click the plus symbol directly the right of the text box.
+Click the plus symbol directly to the right of the text box.

 Use the menu to select the text or value you want to include.

 The token has a blue box that can be combined with other text.

 The Where menu specifies the region of the graph the text is positioned.

 By default, Where is set to ‘Inside’, but you have a lot of options for the placement of the text.
 You can also change the orientation to clockwise (CW) or counterclockwise (CCW).

 For example, you can use a Text command for the y-axis label.

 The Anchor specifies where in the region the text is placed.

 The Offset setting changes where the text is located relative to the Anchor.